albar965/littlenavmap-manual/src/en/NAVDATA.rst

    ``Kulik Lake``: ident changed from ``LKK`` to ``PAKL``).
 If you suspect such a case use the mode ``Use Navigraph for all Features`` to get the procedures for the airport.
--  The airport search ``Procedures`` only considers procedures available in the simulator.
+-  The airport search only considers procedures available in the simulator.
 Switch to ``Use Navigraph for all Features`` to look for airports that have procedures from the Navigraph database.
 -  ILS placement or presence might not match approach procedures if an